 Mineral and rock glow is scientifically explained by the fluorescence phenomenon.
 The answer to why some minerals and rocks glow is hidden in their chemical composition.

-There is a list of specific elements (activators) which can be an essential part of a crystal structure or just an impurity.
+A list of specific elements (activators) can be an essential part of a crystal structure or just an impurity.
 Fluorescent minerals combined with other rock-forming minerals produce rocks that glow.

 Rocks that contain fluorescence minerals can glow under UV light.
 They are rocks with a high concentration of calcite, which are limestone, marble, and travertine.
 Granites, syenites, and granitic pegmatites with a high concentration of fluorescent feldspar and low iron content can also glow.